xvzc/SpoofDPI/docs/user-guide/overview.md

 # Overview

-There are two methods to configure SpoofDPI, and both can be used together.
+There are two methods to configure spoofdpi, and both can be used together.

 - TOML Config File
 - Command-Line Flags

 ## Configuration Priority
-SpoofDPI applies settings in the following order:
+spoofdpi applies settings in the following order:

 1. Values defined in the TOML config file
 2. Values passed via command-line (CLI) flags